hansk112/alpha_vantage/README.md

 from alpha_vantage.techindicators import TechIndicators ts = TimeSeries(key='YOUR_API_KEY')
 ti = TechIndicators(key='YOUR_API_KEY')
-# Get json object with the intraday data and another with  the call's metadata for January, 2014.
+# Get json object with the 30-min interval intraday data and another with  the call's metadata for January, 2014.
-data, meta_data = ts.get_intraday('GOOGL', month='2014-01')
+data, meta_data = ts.get_intraday('GOOGL', month='2014-01', interval='30min')
-#Get json object with the simple moving average (SMA) values and another with  the call's metadata for January, 2014.
+#Get json object with the 30-min interval simple moving average (SMA) values and another with  the call's metadata for January, 2014.
-data, meta_data = ti.get_sma('GOOGL', month='2014-01')
+data, meta_data = ti.get_sma('GOOGL', month='2014-01', interval='30min')
 ```
 You may also get a key from [rapidAPI](https://rapidapi.com/alphavantage/api/alpha-vantage-alpha-vantage-default).
 Use your rapidAPI key for the key variable, and set ```rapidapi=True```